samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 ### electron-chrome-extensions

 - The latest version of Electron is recommended.
-Minimum support requires Electron v9.
+Minimum support requires Electron v35.0.0-beta.3.
-- Chrome's Manifest V3 extensions are not yet supported.
 - All background scripts are persistent.

 ### electron